Federal judge gives no-show juror in Fayetteville trial verbal flogging, community service

 Brooks said courts consider hardships among potential jurors all the time.

-"You were given every opportunity to tell us about your hardship and you didn't," Brooks said, adding it was possible she would have been excused.
+"You were given every opportunity to tell us about your hardship and you didn't," Brooks said.

 Instead, he said Mendoza created a web of half-truths and omissions in an attempt to get out of jury duty, Brooks said.